borntofrappe/the-nature-of-code/README.md

 The demo is modified in increments and as follows:

-- each vehicle is attributed its own field; the grid of forces described by the field is ultimately the genetic information passed from generation to generation;
+- each vehicle is attributed its own field; the grid of forces described by the field is ultimately the genetic information passed from generation to generation

 - the movement of the vehicle is constrained to the edges of the window.
 Unlike the previous demo, where the vehicle would spawn on the opposite side, the entity stops by multiplying the velocity vector by `0`